Playground Bedtime Stories

 Whenever a thread brushed a swing, the swing swayed.

-When it brushed the slide, the slide curled and flexed, forming new shapes that gleamed like rainbows.
+When it brushed the slide, the slide curled and flexed, forming shapes that gleamed in quiet colors.

-The playground, sensing their happiness, glowed a little brighter, its dance becoming more playful.
+The playground, sensing their happiness, glowed a little brighter.
+Its dance became more playful.

-As the hours drifted toward dawn, the orb began to dim, its lavender light fading like the last note of a lullaby.
+As the hours drifted toward dawn, the orb began to dim.
+Its lavender light faded like the last note of a song you can only half remember.

 Dewdrop moons settled back onto the grass, merging with the earth as if they had never floated.